-As a beginner, you will need to acquire this knowledge by asking for help in a music store.
+As a beginner, you will need to acquire this knowledge by asking for help in a music store or guitar shop.

 But how much does the repair cost?

-Nylon strings, steel… no matter what type of guitar strings your instrument calls for, here is a little overview of what it will cost you to change your guitar strings as well as an overview of the risks that the change represents if you do not do it right – problems with playability, intonation, and balanced tension.
+Nylon strings, steel strings, bass strings… no matter what type of guitar strings your instrument calls for, here is a little overview of what it will cost you to change your guitar strings.
+Also, we have an overview of the risks that the change represents if you do not do it right – problems with playability, intonation, and balanced tension.

 Many people wait for one of their guitar strings to break on its own.

 Do not make this mistake!

-Electric guitar, acoustic guitar, folk guitar, bass guitar, electro guitar, ukulele, mandolin, electric bass, jazz guitar, or classical guitar—whatever it may be!
+Electric guitar, acoustic guitar, folk guitar, bass guitar, electro acoustic guitar, ukulele, mandolin, electric bass, jazz guitar, or classical guitar—whatever it may be!
 All of these guitars must be pampered.
 They say that the strings are one of the essential elements for the guitar to produce a nice sound and work smoothly.

 Even so, far too many people neglect this aspect of the guitar!
 Mainly because they don’t know how to do it or which strings to buy.